sunhater/shCircleLoader/README.md

 ```

 ##Creation
-To create a checkset widget, first you have to put a *<select multiple>* tag at the right spot on the page.
+To create a checkset widget, first you have to put a **&lt;select multiple&gt;** tag at the right spot on the page.

 ```html
 <select id="checkset" multiple="multiple" name="test[]" style="height:200px">